 Liability in Unsafe Lane Change Accidents

 Accidents caused by unsafe lane changes can be tricky.
 Often, the at-fault driver will deny having made an unsafe lane change.
-Because of this, their insurance company could try to pin part of the blame on you to try and pay out less.
+Because of this, their insurance company could try to pin part of the blame on you in an attempt pay out less for your injuries.

 That’s where having The Dominguez Firm by your side can be invaluable.
 Our car accident lawyers have over 30 years of experience dealing with these types of cases.
 We know how to counter defense attorney and insurance company tactics.
 As a full-service law firm, we also offer in-house investigators and experts ready to reconstruct your case accurately.